Woman hopes to blanket the town with love in honor of her murdered mother

 “We’re all equals, regardless of our situation; we're all equal, and you need to speak and treat them that way.
 Just because they’re down — and you have to realize that some of them might be miserable.
 Some of them might be intoxicated,” Arel said.
 “Some may appear intoxicated, but that doesn’t mean that they are.
 Sometimes being extremely exhausted, or starving to death, can make you stumble.
 So treat them with respect.”

-In honor of what would have been her mother’s 69th birthday on Monday, March 15, Christine’s Blankets has planned two distribution events for the weekend of March 13-14.
+In honor of what would have been her mother’s 69th birthday on Monday, March 15, Christine’s Blankets has planned two distribution events for March 14.

 “In honor of her and her birthday, we'd like to ‘blanket’ as many benches as possible,” Arel said.
 “We will have the blankets all ready for you!
 You'll just need to come pick them up.
 And of course, gift them on a bench of your choice, or gift to a homeless person, if that suits you better.”